 FYI: A baby hen is called a pullet.
 A baby rooster is called a cockerel.
 A hen is a female.
 A rooster is a male.
 Chick refers to both sexes as babies.
 Chicken refers to both sexes as adults.

-Now that we got that out of the way, lets get a close up of that sticker shall we?
+Now that I got that out of the way, lets get a close up of that sticker shall we?

 You know the saying, "There's a sucker born every minute."
 Well that would be us.
 We went home ooing & ahhing over the cute little chicks.
 We happily spent that night setting them up with a heat lamp, chick feeders, & chick waters.
 Then we went to bed dreaming of all the future eggs these girls would give us.
 They lived in the house, peeping, pooping & sleeping until they were big enough to go outside.
 As they grew we discovered these were not hens, but roosters.
 We had no idea what to do with a bunch of roosters.
 In the end we decided to sell them at the next livestock auction.
 We brought boxes home from work & poked holes all over them so the birds would have adequate air.
 We felt awful sending them off to some unknown fate, but there was no way we could keep a bunch of roosters!